COVID-19 - information and guidance for social, community, and residential care settings

 Older adult care home residents who are symptomatic or have a positive COVID-19 test

-Residents in older adult care homes should self-isolate immediately for at least five days if they have any of the following:
+In addition to the advice in the service users who are symptomatic or have a positive COVID-19 test section, symptomatic residents in older adult care homes should be tested for SARS-CoV-2 as well as self-isolate immediately for at least five days if they have any of the following:

 - cardinal COVID-19 symptoms